Wooden blocks spelling the word 'SUPER'.

 Superannuation changes

-Following on from proposed superannuation changes announced in the Federal Budget in May 2016, the Government has just announced the following amendments;The proposed $500,000 lifetime non-concessional cap will be replaced by a new measure to reduce the existing annual non-concessional contributions cap from $180,000 per year to $100,000 per year; Opportunity: This does not come into … Continued
+Following on from proposed superannuation changes announced in the Federal Budget in May 2016, the Government has just announced the following amendments.Reduction of the Non-Concessional Contributions CapThe proposed $500,000 lifetime non-concessional cap will be replaced by a new measure to reduce the existing annual non-concessional contributions cap from $180,000 per year to $100,000 per year.
+Opportunity: … Continued

 Judge Personal Wealth Portal